DeepTempo/docs/docs/SF_features.md

 Providing a uid to device mapping can help enhance the resulting output by providing more information into how certain device types operate within your network

+For advanced operations it may be useful to use Tempo itself to resolve entities; if you are interested in this and other approaches to improving the accuracy and usefulness of Tempo, please reach out.

 #### sample uid-device mapping
 ```json